Everything is bigger in Texas, including Maine’s help wanted signs

 FIERCE COMPETITION

-Maine roads have been billboard-free since 1984 when the last of the giant signs along U.S. Route 1 was purchased by the state and cut down with a chainsaw.
+Maine roads have been billboard-free since 1984 when the last of the giant signs along U.S. Route 1 was purchased by the state and cut down.

 In 1977, Maine became the second state in America to ban off-premises billboards, after Vermont in 1968.
 Over the following seven years, 8,500 Maine billboards were removed.
 Today, Alaska and Hawaii also ban the signs.